"Now Listen to Me..."

 Following Casablanca, TCM will show The Best Years of Our Lives, an incisive look into how each of three returning servicemen adapt to civilian life at home, after World War II.
 Previously, I highly praised The Best Years of Our Lives for its exceptional musical score composed by Hugo Friedhofer in the first part of a series entitled Top Ten: Motion Picture Music Treasures.
 This emotionally powerful tour de force will commence on TCM Tuesday, November 6 at 7pm PST.

-Although this next film was released in 1934, every single one of its scenes is hilarious and relatable to today’s domestic life.
+Although my next selection was released in 1934, every single one of its scenes is hilarious and relatable to today’s domestic life.
 W.C.
 Fields’ most perfect comedy, It’s a Gift, previously reviewed here, will arrive Thursday, November 8 at 7:15am PST.

 Years before director Martin Scorsese’s Christ dealt with earthly temptations, Luis Bunuel’s ascetic Simon of the Desert struggled with his personal devilish desires, although neither cinematic deity could be presented in a more comparatively diverse manner.